snarfed/granary/README.md

   * Better error message when uploading a photo with an unsupported type.
   * Only include original quote tweets, not retweets of them.
   * Skip fetching retweets for protected accounts since the API call always 403s.
+* Flickr:
+  * Better username detection.
+Flickr's API is very inconsistent about username vs real name vs path alias.
+This specifically detects when a user name is probably actually a real name because it has a space.

 #### 1.4.1 - 2016-06-27
 * Bump oauth-dropins requirement to 1.4.